CroLinuxGamer/Dotfiles/README.md

 ### [lf](https://github.com/gokcehan/lf)

-You must have though't that it is going to be `ranger` but no it is `lf`.
+You must have thought that it is going to be `ranger` but no it is `lf`.

-I use lf because it is faster and you can program most of the functoins in the config so it makes `lf` more mudular than `ranger`.
+I use lf because it is faster and you can program most of the functions in the config so it makes `lf` more modular than `ranger`.

 I have quite a bit of custom functions so you can just take what you need from them.